shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

 That is all! :tada:

-You have successfully integrated your dApp with the the Arcana Wagmi Connector.
+You have successfully integrated your dApp with the Arcana Wagmi Connector.
 Users can choose and use Arcana wallet or one of the built-in wallet connectors in Wagmi and sign blockchain transactions.

 ## What's Next?